 Medications are prescribed abundantly throughout the United States every day.
-Just go into any pharmacy and you can see how busy the are as they fill prescriptions as fast as they can.
+Just go into any pharmacy and you can see how busy they are as they fill prescriptions as fast as they can.
 Here's a list of the top ten prescribed drugs in the U.S. How many of these do are you taking?

 1. Vicodin (hydrocodone/acetaminophen)

 Vicodin is a popular drug for treating acute or chronic moderate to moderately severe pain.

 3. Lisinopril (Generic for Prinivil or Zestril)

-Lisinopril is an angiotensin converting enzyme (ACE) inhibitor used for treating high blood pressure, congestive heart failure, and for preventing kidney failure caused by high blood pressure and diabetes.
+Lisinopril is an angiotensin-converting enzyme (ACE) inhibitor used for treating high blood pressure, congestive heart failure, and for preventing kidney failure caused by high blood pressure and diabetes.

 4. Levothyroxine (generic for Synthroid)